 Most people develop a pheochromocytoma in 1 adrenal gland.
 Some people develop a tumor in both glands.
 There can also be multiple tumors in a gland.
 Pheochromocytomas usually grow slowly.

 A pheochromocytoma is called a primary adrenal gland tumor because it starts inside an adrenal gland.
 Read about other types of primary adrenal gland tumors.

-A paraganglioma is a rare NET that develops from the same type of cells that pheochromocytomas do.
+A paraganglioma is a rare NET that develops from the same type of cells that pheochromocytomas do (see above).
 However, paragangliomas form outside the adrenal glands.
-These tumors are also called extra-adrenal paragangliomas.
+This type of tumor may also be called an extra-adrenal paraganglioma.
 The majority of paragangliomas form in the abdomen.
-They can also form in other parts of the body, including near the carotid artery, along nerve pathways in the head and neck, and in the chest, heart, abdomen, pelvis, and bladder.
+They can also form in other parts of the body, including near the carotid artery, along nerve pathways in the head and neck, and in the chest, heart, and abdomen.
 Paragangliomas are less common than pheochromocytomas.
-An estimated 60% remain localized and 40% may spread, though that cannot be determined at the time of diagnosis or from the pathology evaluation (see Diagnosis).
+Depending on the tumor's location in the body and certain genetic mutations, about 20% to 40% of paragangliomas can metastasize, or spread (see Diagnosis).
 Paragangliomas are typically slow growing.

 There are 2 types of paragangliomas:

 - Functional (sympathetic) paragangliomas.
 Like pheochromocytomas, sympathetic paragangliomas almost always produce catecholamines.
 These tumors develop in the sympathetic nervous system, which controls the body’s response to stress and activity.